Menu

 3. Any period of incapacity due to pregnancy, or for prenatal care.

-4. Permanent/long-term conditions: A period of Incapacity which is permanent or long-term due to a condition for which treatment may not be effective, but which requires the continuing supervision of a Health Care Provider.
+4. Permanent/long-term conditions: A period of incapacity which is permanent or long-term due to a condition for which treatment may not be effective, but which requires the continuing supervision of a Health Care Provider.
 Examples include Alzheimer’s disease; terminal states of cancer; severe stroke.

 5. Multiple treatments for non-chronic conditions (such as chemotherapy; physical therapy):